New targets for relic antineutrino capture: Electron capture and relic antineutrino capture

 \section{Electron capture and relic antineutrino capture}

-In an EC unstable nuclide, a bound electron can be captured by the nucleus $_{Z}A_{N}$, leaving a hole in an electron state of the daughter atom and releasing a neutrino.
-The excited atom is de-excited to the ground state emitting a photon with energy $E_{i}$, which corresponds to the electron hole binding energy of the final atom and is measurable, as well as Auger electrons.
-The EC decay can be presented as
+In an EC unstable atom, a bound electron can be captured by the nucleus, leaving a hole in an electron state of the daughter atom and releasing a neutrino.
+The de-excitation of the excited atom can occur via photon and/or Auger electron emission, which can be measured.
+The EC decay rate can be obtained by~\cite{Lus11,Bam77}